squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 ----------------

-In the context of a (sub)goal, an :gdef:`assumption` refers to an hypothesis in the current goal, a previously proved goal, or a previously declared axiom.
+In the context of a (sub)goal, an :gdef:`assumption` refers to an hypothesis in the current goal, or an axiom or previously proven goal.
 Assumptions are referred to by their identifier when used in tactics.

 .. prodn::
-  assumption ::= @identifier
+  assumption ::= @hypothesis_id | @statement_id

 Tactics that apply to equivalence goals may take a natural number as argument to identify one item in the equivalence.
 This is represented